Grim Reapers Motorcycle Club (USA)

-Grim Reapers Motorcycle Club is an American motorcycle club founded in Louisville, Kentucky in 1965.
-The club is primarily active in the Midwestern United States and only accepts Harley-Davidson riders.
+Grim Reapers Motorcycle Club is an American motorcycle club founded in Louisville, Kentucky, in 1965.
+The club is primarily active in the Southeastern United States and only accepts Harley-Davidson riders.

 History

 The Grim Reapers MC was founded as a three-piece patch in Louisville, Kentucky, in 1965.
 In the United States, such motorcycle clubs are considered "outlaw" as they are not sanctioned by the American Motorcyclist Association (AMA) and do not observe the AMA's rules.
 Instead the Grim Reapers have their own set of bylaws based on the values of outlaw biker culture.
 In 1970, the club provided security for the Kickapoo Creek Rock Festival, held on Memorial Day weekend in 1970 near Heyworth, Illinois.